-Sit on the edge of a chair with your back straight.
-Support with your hands on the seat of the chair.
-Lift in turns your right and left knee high up in the air.
+Position yourself with your side next to a wall and your back straight.
+Support yourself with one hand on the wall.
+Lift in turns the right and left knee high up in the air while raising the arm that is not leaning against the wall.